movementlabsxyz/MIP/MIP/mip-18/README.md

    - The Contract Pipeline deploys a new contract implementation and generates transaction data for the upgrade.

 2. **Proposal**:
-   - The remote key automates the submission of a transaction proposal using SafeKit API’s `proposeTransaction`, populating the transaction for review by Movement Labs engineers.
+   - The remote key automates the submission of a transaction proposal using SafeKit API’s `proposeTransaction`, populating the transaction for review by Core Contributors engineers.
    - The proposal includes the transaction for `timelock.schedule(proxyAdmin.upgradeAndCall(newContractImplementation))`.

 3. **Approval**:
-   - The Movement Labs engineers review and gather 4/5 signatures to approve the proposal.
+   - The Core Contributors engineers review and gather 4/5 signatures to approve the proposal.
    - Once approved, the `timelock.schedule` transaction is enacted, holding the upgrade in a 2-day timelock.

 4. **Execution**: